Napoli striker Victor Osimhen tests positive for coronavirus | Goal.com

 The Nigeria international returned to Naples on Thursday having been away to Lagos for the yuletide break.

-On arrival, the former Lille and Royal Charleroi star was subjected to the compulsory Covid-19 PCR test and his Serie A outfit disclosed that Osimhen posted a positive test.
+On arrival, the former Lille and Royal Charleroi star was subjected to the compulsory Covid-19 PCR test and his Serie A outfit disclosed that Osimhen posted a positive result.

-Fortunately, he has not met with any member of Gennaro Gattuso’s squad with the goal machine now set to remain in quarantine for some days.
+Fortunately, he had not met with any member of Gennaro Gattuso’s squad, and the goal machine is now set to remain in quarantine for some days.

 “Napoli report that footballer Victor Osimhen tested positive for the molecular naso-pharyngeum swab on his return from abroad yesterday afternoon.
 The player is asymptomatic and has not met the team group,” the club posted on Twitter.